 Click the Install button if you upgrading to a new version and you want to keep your files and apps.

-If you looking to start fresh with a clean installation of Windows 10 with the latest feature update, click the Change what to keep link, select Nothing, click Next, and then click Install.
+If you’re looking to start fresh with a clean installation of Windows 10 with the latest feature update, click the Change what to keep link, select the Nothing option, click the Next button, and then click the Install button.

-Once you completed the steps, the setup process will take over, your computer will restart a few times, and after the installation you’ll need to go through the out-of-box experience (OOBE) finish configuring Windows 10.
+Once you complete the steps, the installation process will begin and the device will restart several times.
+After the installation you’ll need to go through the out-of-box experience (OOBE) finish configuring Windows 10.